kodeGenius/Magic-Selector/README.md

 # Magic-Selector
-This is used to select Balls Magically and have a statement returned on the ball you se
+This is used to select Balls Magically and have a statement returned on the ball you s